-Wondering how many people it takes to create a successful mobile application using an app development team?
+Wondering how many people it takes on an app development team to create a successful mobile application?

-With startups turning overnight into billion-dollar companies thanks to a great idea and innovative mobile app, this is the right question to be asking.
+With startups turning overnight into billion-dollar companies thanks to a great idea and innovative mobile app, this is the right question to ask.
 In this article, we will be answering this question.

 What development approach are you adopting?
 This has a bearing on your development, and in turn, this impacts the size of your app development team.